flupe/slod/README.md

-**slod** is a tiny local webserver with live-reload.
+**slod** is a tiny local HTTP server written in C, for serving static files with live reloading[^1].
-That's all it does, and it does so fairly well.

 ## Installation

+    make
-    make install
+    sudo make install

 ## Usage

     Usage: slod [options] [ROOT]
       -h, --help       Show this help message and quit -p, --port PORT  Specify port to listen on
+      -l, --live       Enable livereload

+[^1]: Not yet, but it's already quite useful (to me).